-Sengupta engages with the text by critiquing it on three levels, as succinctly summarised by Mr. Rangra - I will go one by one.
-One, Sengupta claims that the Constitution is colonial, as it is extraordinarily descriptive and prescriptive, based on the assumption that Indians are inferior to Europeans.
+Sengupta engages with the text by critiquing it on three levels, as succinctly summarised by Rangra (2023) - I will go one by one.
+One, Sengupta claims that the Constitution is colonial, as it is extraordinarily descriptive and prescriptive, based on the assumption that Indians are inferior to

+Europeans.
 I will counter this argument with two arguments - one at the theoretical level and the other at the practical.
 One of the potent criticisms of the Constitution of India is its complexity - which, in my opinion, has to be demystified for the masses to understand.
-Even the most learned judges couldn't grasp the essence of the Constitution - at least that's what the inconsistencies in judicial interpretations tell us.
+Even the most learned judges could not grasp the essence of the constitution - at least that is what the inconsistencies in judicial interpretations tell us.